sasdallas/sasdallas/README.md

   <li>⚡ Main projects: Nonsense and reduceOS</li>
   <li>📫 You can always reach me through my website's contact info at <a href="https://techdude17.com">this link</a></li>
 </ul>

-<b>My profile's sort of empty right now - but there's much to see behind the works!
-Just wait :)</b>